Malaysian PM dissolves Parliament, calls snap polls | Politics

 The new government was unstable due to a razor-thin majority in Parliament, and then-Prime Minister Muhyiddin Yassin was forced to resign 17 months later after some UMNO lawmakers withdrew support for him.

 Ismail, who was Muhyiddin's deputy, was appointed by the king in August 2021 to take over the helm, returning the premiership to UMNO.
-But UMNO remained at odds with Muhyiddin's Bersatu and another Islamic ally, who all vie for support from ethnic Malay Muslims who account for over 60% of Malaysia's 33 million people.
+But UMNO remained at odds with Muhyiddin's Bersatu and another Islamic ally, who all vie for support from ethnic Malay Muslims who account for over 60 per cent of Malaysia's 33 million people.

+In his speech on Monday, Ismail also called for the dissolution of state assemblies to allow state polls to be held at the same time.

+Four of the country's 13 states had held polls earlier.
+Six states controlled by the opposition and ally parties in Ismail's government have said they would wait until next year.
+Three other UMNO-run states are likely to follow suit.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)